HackerHarry/mffbashbot/README.md

 purchasing coins.

 This bot would not have seen the light of day without the superb work of<br>
-Bastian Kanaan.
+[@Bastian Kanaan](https://github.com/BastianKanaan).
 His 'Adviser' and 'Automaton' have been working for many gamers<br>
 reliably.
 Inspired by Bastian's Automaton, i started developing this bot.
 His<br>
 Adviser is still a loyal comapanion to me.